 (Read Psalm 64:1 from your open Bible.)
 Our Bible verse today is a prayer.
 God always hears us when we talk to Him in prayer.
 He hears our prayers just like He heard Hannah pray.
 Let's do some motions to help us learn the verse.
-(Repeat the verse and motions three times.)
+(Repeat the verse and motions three times.
+Point to ears and mouth, point up, and then fold hands in prayer.)